164 apple trees have now been planted in local residents' gardens, shared greens and community spaces across Portobello, Craigmillar and Musselburgh.

 What if I don't have a garden?

 Whilst the apple trees will be looked after by individual households we hope that they can be enjoyed by a much wider community.
-A series of artworks relating to the project will be created by Annie Lord and these will be available to anyone interested through either the Art Walk Porty newspaper or website.
+A series of artworks relating to the project will be created by Annie Lord and these will be available to anyone interested through the Art Walk Porty website.
 If you are interested in learning more about growing apple trees it is worth reaching out to the well established Portobello Community Orchard.
 They host regular work days (currently suspended due to Covid19) and their site is always open for visitors to enjoy.
-The Neighbouring Orchard is part of a wider project which looks to expand apple tree growing with a further plan to create a new community orchard.
-This element of the project is currently on hold due to Covid19.

-The Neighbouring Orchard is a continuation of artist Annie Lord's residency with Art Walk Porty.
+The Neighbouring Orchard evolves out of an initial residency artist Annie Lord undertook with Art Walk Porty.
 In 2019 she researched historic orchards in the area including a walled orchard in Portobello in the late 19th Century and the grounds of Pinkie House, Musselburgh.
 The apple varieties planted as part of The Neighbouring Orchard were once grown in these and other local orchards.
 The new apple trees will link back to past orchards, mark our present experience and look forward to future growth.